 Open Source Rookies of the Year

-The sixth annual Black Duck Open Source Rookies of the Year awards recognize the top new open source projects initiated in 2013.
-This year's Open Source Rookies honorees span cloud and software virtualization, privacy, social media and Internet of Things projects addressing needs in the enterprise, government, gaming and consumer applications, among others, and reflect important trends in the open source community.
+The seventh annual Black Duck Open Source Rookies of the Year awards recognize the top new open source projects initiated in 2014.
+This year's Open Source Rookies honorees span cloud storage, bitcoin marketplaces, DevOps tools, and database management addressing needs in the Docker community, the enterprise, and consumer applications.
+These top projects reflect the following new important trends in the open source community.

 - Docker Ecosystem: Our 2013 Rookie, Docker, inspired an entire ecosystem of open source projects.
 Docker had a radical idea to change the way software was developed.
 The open source community supports this passion whole-heartedly and has been clamoring to contribute to Docker’s containerized application movement.
 The Docker train gained speed in 2014 with different open source projects contributing and building upon the idea of container development.
 2014 Rookie winners Kubernetes and cAdvisor only showcase a small part of the massive Docker ecosystem that grew in 2014.
 Drone and Fig are two other projects worthy of an honorable mention for their work in the Docker container space.